Go to page content

 Begin by exploring your present friendship network.
 Your friends have their connections, so spend time with them to increase the chances of expanding your circle.
 If you aren’t used to meeting new people, ask for help from your current crew to initiate introductions.

-Not too keen on meeting your pal’s pals?
-Reconnect with an old buddy instead.
-Slide into a childhood friend’s DMs and sustain a conversation.
-The beauty of social media is that you’ll always have something to talk about.
-Hit that like button and ask about their food post.
+Not too keen on meeting your mate’s mates?
+As mentioned above, social media can be a roadblock to socialising, but if used correctly it can also help you reconnect with an old buddy.
+Slide into a childhood friend’s DMs and start up a conversation.
+The beauty of social media is that you’ll always have something to discuss.
+Hit that like button and ask about their recent food post or coo over pics of their pets.
 Then, steer the direction into catching up in person over a meal just as Instagrammable.

 Pick up a new hobby.